How to Raise and Keep a Dragon

 Yuri Domeniconi, internationally known Rio de Janeiro consultant on animal behavior, featured the Brazilian edition of How to Raise and Keep a Dragon on his December 4, 2013, BEAnimal website.
 Many thanks to Mr. Domeniconi for introducing his remarkable organization and article to this site.
 Here are excerpts from his charming depiction of an imaginary dragon with its real-life iguana relatives.

 "This is one of the best books I´ve read about animals, even though dragons are imaginary creatures and don´t really exist.
 The author describes every specie of dragons in simple ways and puts their needs there to assure children know the animal´s needs before buying one.
 It is amazing how animal welfare is treated.
-The training needs are taken seriously as they should be if we would buy … a dog for exemple.
-Congrats to Mr. Topsell for this amazing idea."
+The training needs are taken seriously as they should be if we would buy a dog for example."

 The fictional author of this guidebook is John Topsell, distant relative of the actual natural history author, Edward Topsell.
 John has raised dragons on his remote property for more than thirty years.
 The book's actual artist, Dan Malone, appealingly highlighted John's words with more than 250 full-color ilustrations.